Optimization-based framework for low-voltage grid reinforcement assessment under various levels of flexibility and coordination: Planning paradigm definitions based on HOODS

 The MILP formulation of the grid reinforcement measures enables the representation of realistic discrete decisions (i.e., replacing the transformer) and variable impedance effects (through cable reinforcement).
 However, it does not scale well numerically, even in commercial solvers such as Gurobi or CPLEX, for many modeled time steps and buildings.
 Hence, a bi-level approach is applied to reduce the computational complexity of the HOODS problem.
 First, the capacity planning is done by considering a reduced time series $\mathcal{T}_r$ that consists of four typical weeks with corresponding weights (occurrences) for each time step $\omega_t$, instead of modeling every hour of the year.
 A hierarchical clustering of the time series within the model is made using the \textit{tsam} module \cite{MaximilianHoffmann.2022}.
-The resulting aggregation provided acceptable accuracy in representing the primary demand curves for the case study introduced in Section \ref{sec: casestudy}.
-As shown in Figure \ref{fig:tsam_accuracy} in the appendix, the peak and mean values of the aggregated electricity and space heating demand duration curves coincide with the original time series.
-As these two metrics are significant for capacity planning, the aggregated model can serve as a suitable proxy for the optimal dimensioning of the components.
-After the capacities are optimized in the first stage, these are fixed in a consequent non-aggregated operational optimization model to generate hourly operation curves for the whole year (See Figure \ref{fig:paradigms}a, and Algorithm \ref{alg1} in Appendix \ref{app: alg}).
-By following this approach, the tractability of the HOODS problem is maintained for representative scales of LV distribution grids.
-This bi-level coordinated planning paradigm is henceforth denoted by \textit{Coor$_+$Flex$_+$}.